 The fair value of financial assets and liabilities that are not traded in an active market are valued with reference to external third party pricing information.
-These assets and liabilities include options.
+These assets and liabilities include: unlisted equity and credit securities, swaps and currency forward contracts.